wantedly/ios_night/.github/ISSUE_TEMPLATE/start-next-meeting.md

 ## Who
 You are working for Wantedly?
 Sure, you can join anytime.
 If not, you need to contact us first.
-Or, you can "want to visit" to the meetup, which you can find in www.wantedly.com/companies/wantedly/projects.
+Or, you can "want to visit" the meetup, which you can find in www.wantedly.com/companies/wantedly/projects.

 ## What